zeebeann/f1-race-forcast/README.md

 # F1 Race Forecast

-A website that visualizes **race-day weather conditions for Formula 1 Grands Prix**, highlighting how weather can impact racing performance and safety.
+A website that visualizes **race-day weather conditions for Formula 1 Race Weekends**, highlighting how weather can impact racing performance and safety.
-Built and designed by **Zainab Ilyas** as part of Sheridan College’s IxD course: *System Design: Databases and Dynamic Data*.
+Built and designed by **Zainab Ilyas** as part of Sheridan College’s IxD course: System Design: Databases and Dynamic Data.

 ---